 Pursuant to 16 U.S.C.
-1855(b)(1), and as implemented at 50 CFR 600.815, the Magnuson-Stevens Act requires NOAA Fisheries to identify and describe EFH for each life stage of managed species and to evaluate the potential adverse effects of fishing activities on EFH, including the cumulative effects of multiple fisheries activities.
+1855(b)(1), and as implemented at 50 CFR § 600.815, the Magnuson-Stevens Act requires NOAA Fisheries to identify and describe EFH for each life stage of managed species and to evaluate the potential adverse effects of fishing activities on EFH, including the cumulative effects of multiple fisheries activities.
 If NOAA Fisheries determines that fishing gears are having an adverse effect on HMS EFH, or other species' EFH, then NOAA Fisheries must include management measures that minimize adverse effects to the extent practicable.

 In the 2006 Consolidated HMS FMP and Amendment 1 to the 2006 Consolidated HMS FMP, NOAA Fisheries reviewed the various HMS gear types with the potential to affect EFH.
 Based on the best information available at that time, NOAA Fisheries determined that there was no evidence that physical effects caused by any authorized HMS gears were affecting EFH for targeted or non-targeted species, to the extent that physical effects can be identified on the habitat or the fisheries.
 NOAA Fisheries conducted a literature review as part of Draft Amendment 10 to the 2006 Consolidated HMS FMP (81 FR 62100, September 8, 2016).
 NOAA Fisheries completed the HMS EFH 5-Year Review in 2015 to investigate additional impacts of HMS fishing gears on HMS EFH since Amendment 1.
 NOAA Fisheries did not find any significant changes in effects to HMS EFH from HMS and non-HMS fishing gear types.
 NOAA Fisheries found no new information that any authorized HMS gear would have adverse effects on EFH.
-The Final Amendment 10 was published on September 7, 2017 (82 FR 42329).
-The proposed rule measures in this action are not expected to change the fishing gear types authorized relative to the status quo.
-Therefore, the proposed action in the context of the fishery as a whole will not have an adverse impact on EFH and an EFH consultation is not required.
+Final Amendment 10 was published on September 7, 2017 (82 FR 42329).
+The preferred alternatives in this action are not expected to change the fishing gear types authorized relative to the status quo.
+Therefore, the preferred alternatives in the context of the fishery as a whole would not have an adverse impact on EFH and an EFH consultation is not required.

 NOAA Fisheries recently initiated an HMS EFH 5-year review to gather all new information and determine whether modifications to existing EFH descriptions and designations are warranted.
+The HMS EFH Draft 5-Year Review was completed on May 4, 2023 (88 FR 28531).
 If EFH modifications are warranted, a follow up action may be initiated to implement the recommended updates to HMS EFH.
-The draft HMS EFH 5-Year Review is expected to be completed in 2023.